M0-Amine/songs_recommendation_system/README.md

     'Popularity' is quantitative.

 # Results
-The final outcome of the system is a stack or playlist that contains all the newly suggested songs determined by the K- Nearest Neighbors algorithm. ideally, the system will make whole playlists for the user based on his listening history, and potentially introduce new tracks from genres that the user may not typically explore.
+The final outcome of the system is a playlist that contains all the newly suggested songs determined by the Euclidean distance algorithm. ideally, the system will make whole playlists for the user based on his listening history, and potentially introduce new tracks from genres that the user may not typically explore.